Ignorance is bliss

 Do you go off and find out everything you can, and then some, and then realise you’ll never know enough and give up?
 Or do you just jump in and see how it goes?

-It’s always interesting to see the different approaches people take when I’m running writing workshops.
-Many admit to having been put off writing at school: memories of much-dreaded exams, being told that writing was something they weren’t good at (and that that could never change), the boredom they endured doing “school-type” writing…and so on.
+It’s always interesting, when I’m running a workshop, to see the different approaches people take to getting started with writing for their business.
+Many admit to having been put off writing at school – memories of much-dreaded exams, being told that writing was something they weren’t good at (and that that could never change), the boredom they endured doing “school-type” writing.
+Others approach it with more of a devil-may-care attitude, ‘how hard can it be?’ before becoming discouraged by that blank screen and winking cursor.

 Feel the fear and do it anyway?